-We love the fall.
-Why?
+Why do we love fall?
 It’s a great season to gather with friends and family!
 So many people stop by our homes during the fall.
 Everyone from trick-or-treaters for Halloween, to friends for football parties, and to family for dinners.
 Nothing says welcome more than a warm, inviting curb appeal.
-Follow these simple tips to spruce up the landscaping for fall.
+Follow these simple tips to spruce up your landscaping for fall.
 Not only will it make your home look terrific right now, but it will also prepare your yard for a beautiful spring.

 Fall Landscaping Tips: